Merith-TK/cc-tweaked-fabric/README.md

 -**Turn on github actions** Press the 'Enable Workflows' button or set up a new gradle workflow and copy-paste [this](https://github.com/3prm3/cc-retweaked/blob/v1.94.2/.github/workflows/gradle.yml) into your worklow's yml, dowload the artifacts and put in your mods folder and check for bugs.

 -**Make a pull request** press the 'New Pull Request' button and set the repository on the left to 3prm3/cc-retweaked and set the repository on the right to your repository.

+## Releases
+Releases can be found [here on GitHub](https://github.com/Merith-TK/cc-restitched/releases) [or on CurseForge](https://www.curseforge.com/minecraft/mc-mods/cc-restitched-updated)

 ## Bleeding Edge Builds
 Bleeding edge builds can be found [here](https://github.com/Merith-TK/cc-restitched/actions) at github actions to simplify things